f-charton/f-charton.github.io/about.md

 permalink: /about/
 ---

-I am a Research Engineer at FAIR, Meta, researching the use of language models in mathematics and theoretical physics.
+I am a Research Engineer at Axiom Math, researching the use of language models in mathematics and theoretical physics.
 I am also affiliated with Ecole des Ponts / CERMICS.
 I graduated from Ecole Polytechnique in 1987 and ENSAE (Ecole Nationale de la Statistique et de l'Administration Economique) in 1990, majoring in statistics.
-After a career in media, advertising and software development ([my LinkedIn profile](https://www.linkedin.com/in/fran%C3%A7ois-charton-214187120/), I joined Meta as a Research Engineer, working on AI for mathematics and theoretical physics ([Google Scholar](https://scholar.google.com/citations?hl=fr&user=1tMnd-4AAAAJ&pagesize=80&view_op=list_works)).
+After a career in media, advertising and software development ([my LinkedIn profile](https://www.linkedin.com/in/fran%C3%A7ois-charton-214187120/), I joined Meta as a Research Engineer, working on AI for mathematics and theoretical physics.
+I joined Axiom in September 2025. ([Google Scholar](https://scholar.google.com/citations?hl=fr&user=1tMnd-4AAAAJ&pagesize=80&view_op=list_works)).

 I can be reached at [fcharton@gmail.com](mailto:fcharton@gmail.com).
 My recent scientific news can usually be found on [my twitter account](https://twitter.com/f_charton).